kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 script separately _(or together)_.
 However, as your needs grow, it will feel like you are reinventing the wheels.

-- What's the drawback?
-  - Multi node deployment
-  - Zero downtime not tested on Pheonix Channels
-  - Downtime with Database Migration
-  - Rollback version
+### Minimal downtime for Phoenix Channels

+While we might have zero downtime for our API requests, this setup is not tested on Phoenix Channels or websockets.
+In theory, there will be a minimal downtime.

+If you are looking for zero downtime deployment with this method, be sure to do your own testing.

 [0]: https://www.kimsereylam.com/gitlab/nginx/dotnetcore/ubuntu/2019/01/04/custom-blue-green-deployment-with-nginx-and-gitlab-ci.html